Hospice Home Care

-HPCIC's registered nurses, who are specially trained in hospice care, visit patients and their caregivers at least once a week to check vital signs, administer medications and discuss symptoms and other concerns.
+HPCIC's registered nurses, specially trained in hospice care, visit patients and their caregivers at least once weekly to check vital signs, administer medications, and discuss symptoms and other concerns.

-Furthermore, HPCIC's certified nursing assistants give family caregivers respite by assisting with tasks such as bathing, grooming, changing bed linens and maintaining a safe and sanitary living area for the patient.
+Furthermore, HPCIC's certified nursing assistants give family caregivers respite by assisting with bathing, grooming, changing bed linens, and maintaining a safe and sanitary living area for the patient.

-Another way in which HPCIC ensures that our patients receive the best quality care at home is by providing support to the friends and family members who serve as the patient's primary caregiver(s).
+Another way HPCIC ensures that our patients receive the best quality care at home is by supporting the friends and family members who serve as the patient's primary caregiver(s).
 We offer education and instruction to help caregivers better understand the patient's condition and follow the plan of care between visits from hospice staff.

-In addition, CNAs and volunteers may be able to provide the primary caregiver the opportunity to take a much-needed rest from the stress of continuous care.
+In addition, CNAs and volunteers may provide the primary caregiver the opportunity to take a much-needed rest from the stress of continuous care.

 For more information, please call the HPCIC office nearest you, or send a request via our contact form.